Which AvoDerm Natural Grain Free Wet Recipes Get

-AvoDerm Grain Free canned dog food receives the Advisor’s top rating of 5 stars.
+AvoDerm Natural Grain Free canned dog food receives the Advisor’s top rating of 5 stars.

-The AvoDerm Grain Free product line includes four canned dog foods.
+The AvoDerm Natural Grain Free product line includes the 4 canned dog foods listed below.

-AvoDerm Grain Free Beef and Potato Stew was selected to represent the other products in the line for this review.
+AvoDerm Grain Free Beef and Potato Stew was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 AvoDerm Natural Grain Free Beef And Potato Stew

 Ingredients: Beef broth, beef, beef liver, carrots, peas, dried egg whites, potatoes, potato starch, natural flavor, guar gum, tricalcium phosphate, sunflower oil, fish oil (preserved with mixed tocopherols), flaxseed (source of omega 3), salt, sodium phosphate, calcium carbonate, avocado oil, cranberries, blueberries, avocado meal, potassium chloride, minerals (zinc amino acid chelate, iron amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, cobalt amino acid chelate, potassium iodide), choline chloride, vitamins (vitamin E supplement, thiamine mononitrate, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, pyridoxine hydrochloride (vitamin B6), vitamin D3 supplement, folic acid), rosemary extract

 |Estimated Nutrient Content

 The first ingredient in this dog food is beef broth.
 Broths are nutritionally empty.
 But because they add moisture to a dog food they are a common finding in many canned products.